 Please review this important information.

 A student taking 12 or more credit hours during the fall or spring semester is considered full-time.
-A student taking less than 12 credit hours is considered part-time.
-A student taking six or more credit hours but less than 12 is considered half-time.
-For summer term full-time is six credit hours or more, part-time is less than six credit hours and half-time is less than six credit hours.
+A student taking nine (9) or more credit hours but less than 12 credit hours is considered three-quarter-time.
+A student taking six (6) or more credit hours but less than nine (9) credit hours is considered half-time.
+A student taking less than six (6) credit hours is considered less-than-half-time.
+For summer term, full-time is six (6) credit hours or more, three-quarter-time is four and half (4.5) credit hours or more and less than six (6) credit hours, half-time is three (3) credit hours or more and less than four and a half (4.5) credit hours, and less than three (3) credit hours is less-than-half-time.

-If the application is approved, the student will be able to receive in-district rates.
-For further information call 847.925.6282.
+If the application is approved, the student will be able to receive the in-district rates at the community college they will be attending.
+For further information, call 847.925.6282.

 Employers, background search firms and recruiters may require verification that a degree or certificate has been earned.